Project Home Page

-TOWNSENDS from around the world (with any possiblespelling of the surname) are welcomed in this Y chromosome DNA testing project launched by the Townsend Society of America in 2002 when DNA testing became a cost effective tool to use in genealogical research.
+TOWNSENDS from around the world (with any variant spelling of the surname) are welcomed in this Y chromosome DNA testing project launched by the Townsend Society of America in 2002 when DNA testing became a cost effective tool to use in genealogical research.

 The objectives of the Townsend Surname DNA Project are to:

-- Identify Townsends by family group and sub-group and determin Earliest Known Ancestor
+- Identify Townsends by family group and sub-groups and determine Earliest Known Ancestors

 - Prove or disprove theories regarding ancestry and Townsend family connections